tia-portal-applications/UMC-config-scripts/README.md

 ## Scripts
 Currently, the repository includes the following scripts:

-- `autologoffConfigurator.bat`: This script configures the autologoff time of all group users inside UMC
+- `autologoffConfigurator.bat`: configures the autologoff time of all group users inside UMC

 Each script will be placed in its own folder, containing the script itself and a README.md file specific to that script.